notepad-plus-plus/npp-usermanual/content/docs/user-interface.md

   - `Move to New Instance`: Moves the tab from this Notepad++ instance to a newly-created instance (only works on named files that have no unsaved changes).
   - `Open in New Instance`: Makes a tab in a new Notepad++ instance which contains the same file as this tab (only works on named files that have no unsaved changes).
 - `Apply Color to Tab >` (new to v8.4.6)
-  - `Apply Color #`: Applies the indicated color to the highlight portion of the tab bar.
+  - `Apply Color #`: Applies the indicated color to the highlight portion of the Tab Bar.
 (Applying a different color will _change_ the color, not combine the colors together.
 Each tab can only have one color.)
   - `Remove Color`: Removes the color of the tab, returning to the default color scheme.
   - Starting in v8.7, these colors can be user-defined using the [**Style Configurator > Global Styles > Tab color _n_** and **Tab color dark mode _n_**](../preferences/#global-styles) background color settings.